Charles Verlat: Life

 In January 1886 the Dutch painter Vincent van Gogh matriculated in painting and drawing at the Antwerp Academy.
 He started to attend drawing classes after plaster models at the Antwerp Academy on 18 January 1886.
 He quickly got into trouble with Verlat, the then director of the Academy and teacher of a painting class, because of his unconventional painting style.
 Van Gogh had also clashed with the instructor of the drawing class Franz Vinck.
 Verlat organised for van Gogh to attend the drawing classes after antique plaster models given by Eugène Siberdt.
 Soon Siberdt and van Gogh also came into conflict and there was a confrontation between the two men when van Gogh made a drawing after the Venus de Milo making her look like the limbless, naked torso of a Flemish peasant woman.
 Van Gogh ceased to attend classes after the confrontation.
 On 31 March 1886, which was about a month after the confrontation with Siberdt, the teachers of the Academy decided that 17 students, including van Gogh, had to repeat a year.
 The story that van Gogh was expelled from the Academy by Siberdt is therefore unfounded.
 Verlat taught many other international pupils at the Academy including the illustrator Joseph Finnemore, Joseph Malachy Kavanagh and John Duncan.

+Although he was hard-working and his works commanded a high price in the market, Verlat became indebted because of the high costs of organizing exhibitions of his works, the creation of the panoramas and a big loss on the Russian panorama, which was never paid.
+Even the financial assistance provided by his powerful friends could not save him from the pressure by his creditors and he was forced to pawn his artworks.